maazis/maazismail/README.md

 hi, i'm maaz ismail.
-junior-year compsci student.
-interested in game development and technologies that enchance storytelling.
-also a writer and creative director.
+full-stack engineer at Byte — a YC startup in Pakistan. interested in the freshest technologies.